-Shock Absorbers- Nissan Micra
+Shock Absorbers Nissan Micra

-Shock Absorbers- Nissan Micra
+SShock Absorbers Nissan Micra

 very often start to leak.
-In some countries shock absorbers are known as dampers, because that is exactly what they do they damp down and level out the bumps that your car is picking up as it drives along the road.
+In some countries, shock absorbers are known as dampers because that is exactly what they do: they damp down and level out the bumps that your car is picking up as it drives along the road.

-If you are not sure what this is then you can perform a simple bounce test.
-All you have to do is to press the corner of your car a few times with your body weight and then stop the bouncing.
+If you are not sure what this is, then you can perform a simple bounce test.
+All you have to do is press the corner of your car a few times with your body weight and then stop the bouncing.

-In my opinion this is not a very satisfactory way of checking your shock absorbers, but at the moment I have not seen a satisfactory machine that will do the job.
-The best machine that I ever saw and consequently bought was a tester that was sold by SUN equipment.
+In my opinion, this is not a very satisfactory way of checking your shock absorbers, but at the moment, I have not seen a satisfactory machine that will do the job.
+The best machine that I ever saw and consequently bought was a tester that was sold by SUN Equipment.

-which shook the cars suspension very violently and then suddenly stopped.
-The action of the shock absorbers was then recorded on to paper printouts via an ink needle, similar to the ones used in hospital heart machines.
-If the pattern was tight then the car shock absorbers were good, if they were wide, then the shocks needed replacing.
+which shook the suspension very violently, and then suddenly stopped.
+The action of the shock absorbers was then recorded on paper printouts via an ink needle, similar to the ones used in hospital heart machines.
+If the pattern was tight, then the car shock absorbers were good; if they were wide, then the shocks needed replacing.

 How do Shock Absorbers work?
-Shock Absorbers- Nissan Micra
+Shock Absorbers Nissan Micra

-As I have said earlier, the most common problem is the fact that they leak oil.
-If this is the case then they will need changing.
+Of course this can also be found in a suspension check!
+If this is the case, then they will need to change.
 Any kind of shock absorber works on the same basis.
 There is a piston rod that enters a chamber that is filled with oil.
 The piston has oil seals to prevent leakage.

 Struts are normally fitted at the front of cars and are fitted inside a coil spring unit.

-and just like the shock absorbers, they can leak oil.
-These struts along with the springs that they are inserted into can very often break, and the symptoms are rattling and banging noises coming from the car when going over bumps in the road, This is another problem that the potholes can cause.
+and just like shock absorbers, they can leak oil.
+These struts, along with the springs that they are inserted into, can very often break, and the symptoms are rattling and banging noises coming from the car when going over bumps in the road.
+This is another problem that the potholes can cause.
 “Broken springs”

-should it be replaced in pairs.
-In my opinion this is a grey area, the manufacturers always recommend that you fit two, and I think that this is the perfect scenario, but in practice the customer wants to get away with having to spend as little as possible and in general only has the one fitted.
+should it be replaced in pairs?
+In my opinion, this is a grey area.
+The manufacturers always recommend that you fit two, and I think that this is the perfect scenario, but in practise, the customer wants to get away with having to spend as little as possible, and in general, only one is fitted.

-The rule to this is simple, if your car is relatively new, then just change the one, the one on the other side should still be good, but if the car is an older model then you should change the shocks on each side of the same axle, backs or fronts.
+The rule to this is simple: if your car is relatively new, then just change the one; the one on the other side should still be good, but if the car is an older model, then you should change the shocks on each side of the same axle, backs or fronts.
 This will give you an even ride and more stable cornering.